Kolam: Variants

 For special occasions limestone and red brick powder for contrast are also used.
 Though kolams are usually made with dry rice flour (kolapodi), for longevity, dilute rice paste or even paints are also used.
 Modern interpretations have accommodated chalk, and more recently vinyl stickers.

-Though not as flamboyant as its other Indian contemporary, rangoli, which is extremely colourful, a South Indian Kolam is all about symmetry, precision, and complexity.
+Unlike rangoli, which is often characterized by its use of vibrant colors, South Indian kolam designs commonly emphasize symmetry, precision, and geometric complexity.